Firstly, I want to make it very clear: BellyBelly has always been pro-choice. We’re not here to tell you what to do.

-The FDA released a statement about the results, confirming the baboons who received the acellular pertussis vaccine had the bacteria in their airways for up to six weeks, and were able to spread the infection.
+The FDA released a statement about the results, confirming that after exposure to whooping cough, the baboons who received the acellular pertussis vaccine had the bacteria in their airways for up to six weeks.
+This then enables them to spread whooping cough.
 The baboons who received the whole cell vaccine were able to get rid of the bacteria within three weeks.

 A microbiologist, Doctor Tod J. Merkel, is the lead author of the baboon study.
 He’s also a researcher in the Office of Vaccines Research and Review for the FDA.
 In an article for the New York Times, he said, “When you’re newly vaccinated you are an asymptomatic carrier, which is good for you, but not for the population.”

 There is another study on mice, claiming the current acellular vaccine may facilitate infection with Bordetella parapertussis, which is a bacteria similar to pertussis.
 They can both cause whooping cough outbreaks, however parapertussis can be asymptomatic and the symptoms may not last as long.